Guest post by Eli Sagor, UMN Extension Specialist, Cloquet Forestry Center

 A few quotes from the anonymous online post-event evaluation

 “Thought it was very streamlined.
-Voting on the questions lets the ones that pertain to the most people be answered, instead of randomly calling on raised hands.”
+Voting on the questions lets the ones that pertain to the most people be answered, instead of randomly calling on raised hands.”“It helped more introverted people get their questions answered.”

 “I liked that questions were read by the facilitator so that we could hear the question clearly.”